 All of our programming is currently virtual, using Zoom™ meetings to communicate.
 Our classes are open to residents of MD, VA, DC and NC.
 We continue to offer fitness, yoga, caregiver support, and social events.
 To schedule a virtual intake, please contact us at

 Members join our community of survivors to improve confidence in their communication and physical abilities.
 We welcome survivors and families to visit our Center, no matter how long ago the stroke or brain trauma occurred.
 Participants in our programs are not “patients” or “clients”.
 Survivors who attend the Center have chosen to call themselves “members” because it indicates that they are part of the Stroke Comeback community.
 To become a member, call for an appointment for an Intake Meeting.

-Intake Meeting: An initial Intake Meeting is an opportunity to meet with a member of our staff for approximately an hour.
-It is a great opportunity for us to get to know the survivor and for the survivor and family members to see the Center in action.
-During this meeting we will discuss needs and goals and talk about which classes and programs are best for the survivor.
-Intake Meetings are by appointment only.
+Intake Meeting: The first step in joining our community is an initial Intake Meeting.
+This meeting is approximately an hour and is an opportunity for us to get to know the survivor and his/her family and for new members to learn more about our programs.
+During this meeting, we will discuss the survivor’s goals and make recommendations about which of our classes and programs best meet the survivor’s needs.
+There is a fee associated with the Intake Meeting.
 Please call or email the Center to schedule a meeting.

 Classes: Once a potential member has had an Intake Meeting, they can register for the recommended classes and programs.
 Each class meets once a week and groups are limited to six or seven members.
 New members can join any time during a 9-week session if there is space in the class.

 One-to-One: There are a limited number of time slots available for members to arrange one-to-one meetings.
 These hours are devoted to assisting members overcome specific hurdles that prevent them from successful participation in life.

 Computer Lab: The SCC Computer Lab is available to our members.
 Members can use our library of software independently or with a mentor.
 We also have mobile devices that members can borrow to use at home.